Straight-ticket voting

 In political science, straight-ticket voting or straight-party voting refers to the practice of voting for every candidate that a political party has on a general election ballot.
 In some states, ballots may offer a straight-ticket voting option, sometimes known as a master lever or group voting ticket, that allows voters to check a box and vote for all of a party's candidates, instead of voting for each race individually.

+It means the voter gives a single party support to fill all the various positions open on a long ballot, and also means that in plurality block voting, the voter casts all his votes for candidates of one party.

 History

 The vast majority of ballots cast in the United States before the 1960s were straight-ticket ballots.
 However, straight-ticket voting experienced a steady decline through the 2000s as a result of many political factors.
 The drift of the Democratic Party away from its roots in the Reconstruction era's Redeemers led to the collapse of straight-ticket voting in the Solid South, as southern voters began to vote for Dixiecrats (Conservative southern Democrats) at the local level while backing Republicans at the national level.
 At the same time, the Democratic Party moved toward the center-right under Bill Clinton and the New Democrats.
-With fewer distinctions between the two parties, voters were more likely to focus on the specifics of different candidates.
+With fewer distinctions between the two parties, voters focused more on the specifics of different candidates.

 However, straight-ticket voting experienced a resurgence in the 2010s.
 The success of the Southern strategy has resulted in Republicans dominating at all levels in the American South, and increasing political polarization has created a large ideological distance between the two parties.

 Straight-ticket voting in individual American states

 Straight-ticket voting options differ from state to state.
-As of 2022, Alabama, Indiana, Kentucky, Michigan, Oklahoma, South Carolina and Nevada allow straight ticket voting, though Indiana does not allow it for at-large races; many other states had straight-ticket options before repealing them.
+As of 2022, Alabama, Indiana, Kentucky, Michigan, Oklahoma, South Carolina and Nevada allow straight ticket voting, though Indiana does not allow it for at-large races.
+Many other states had straight-ticket options before repealing them.